Top of Page Logo

 The easiest way to install the pesky center stand "super-spring".
 Some things are easier to pull than push!

-and rear axle retainers and dust covers
+Photo of Triumph front and rear axle retainers and dust covers

 The Usual Suspects

-A Triumph fork
+Photo of Triumph front fork

 Triumph T120 Fork Dimension Changes for 1968/1969 - Mike James